flaneurette/UX.js/README.md

 An example showing a form, dynamically generated with UX.js

 # UX Components (.ux Files)
 A UX component is a self-contained UI element written in .ux format.
-It is possible to all custom UX.js attributes to achieve certain features.
+It is possible to call custom UX.js attributes/functions to achieve certain features.

 Example of a .ux Component: